+Successful migration requires significant effort and input from many sources who know and understand data structures, processes and usage.
 Data volumes, data complexity, availability of standard IIS data load programs, legacy data tables/fields, field attributes, and properties including data type and length need to be considered.
 In preparation for this release, there is a critical need to develop a comprehensive implementation plan that addresses the following challenges: interoperability, data quality, data validation, data storage, security and privacy, standardization, usability, internet connectivity, infrastructure, workflow, funding, government regulations, awareness, public confidence, computer literacy, planned system integrations, and staff-related challenges.
 This plan must also include strategies for maintaining/supporting the current system and users while also planning for and implementing significant changes in technology and workflows.
+This project will also include an integration component aimed at developing and implementing processes to improve connections between the IIS and other surveillance systems, such as the North Carolina Electronic Disease Surveillance System.
 Completion of this project will require a full evaluation of the existing NCIR as well as stakeholder attitudes and desires to identify existing strengths and weaknesses.
 The proposed implementation plan will include strategies and recommendations to address each challenge, as well as timelines and specific action steps needed to achieve optimal use and data collection.